-Both confirmations must follow the text template provided by the SNSF and be written on paper using the official letterhead of the research institution.
+Both confirmations must follow the text template provided by the SNSF and include the official letterhead of the research institution.
 They must be added to the application and will only be regarded as complete if all the points relevant to the application are addressed.
 The text template is available in German, French and English.